 We can treat gum disease, and we offer an advanced new treatment–Perio Protect–which can help prevent its return.

 Your tonsils are located on either side of your throat at the back of your mouth.
 They are designed to prevent airborne debris and infectious organisms from penetrating into your body.
 This means they are full of textures pockets that catch this debris and bacteria.
-Sometimes, a colony of living bacteria establishes itself in your tonsils, with the resultant plaque forming a solid, white mass called a tonsil stone.
+Sometimes, a colony of living bacteria establishes itself in your tonsils, with the resultant plaque-forming a solid, white mass called a tonsil stone.
 They can give off a lot of smell, and when they do it’s often a sign that you have a significant bacterial presence elsewhere in the mouth, such as the gums or the inside of a tooth.
+One way to get rid of your bad breath is to swish and gargle oxygenating mouthwash for tonsil stones.
+The mouth wash helps remove the tonsil stones and therefore gets rid of your bad breath.

 You may not have any particular infection site, but if your body isn’t producing enough saliva, bacteria can flourish everywhere in your mouth.
 Brushing and flossing can help diminish the bacterial presence, but mouthwash–especially if it contains alcohol–can actually make the problem worse.
 Instead, try tracking down the cause of your dry mouth, and use replacement saliva to help keep your mouth moist until you can restore your body’s natural saliva production.